huggingface/blog/paligemma2.md

 pip install --upgrade transformers
 ```

-After that, you can run inference like this:
+After that, you can run inference like follows.
+As usual, please make sure to follow the prompt format that was used to train the model for the task you are using:

 ```python
 from transformers import AutoProcessor, PaliGemmaForConditionalGeneration